Skip to content

 It’s important to note that prevention can also be taught.
 Which means that we all have the opportunity to make a positive difference in people’s lives.
 To turn stigma into opportunity.

-Awareness: Some people may be slow to connect the dots that something they have been doing for a while has become a compulsive habit.
+Awareness: Some people may be slow to connect the dots that something they are doing has become a compulsive habit.
 Others are in denial and need a wake-up call to understand the negative consequences they are creating, often over and over.
+They need honest, humble self-awareness, and that may involve caring-but-real interaction from people who care.

-Connection: Most people don’t talk to anyone about their problems.
-They are leery of joining a support group or seeing a counselor.
+Connection: Most people don’t talk to others about their problems.
+They are leery of joining a support group or seeing a counselor because they feel uncomfortable or ashamed.
 They need an encouraging voice to urge them to find people to talk to, someone who will meet them where they are and help them take the next right step.

 If Only Everyone Knew

 Because we all have issues, and there are negative things we keep doing over and over.
-But there is hope, and there are things we can do to get better.
-It’s hard to travel that path alone, however.
-We normally need the help and encouragement of others.
+But there is hope; there are things we can do to get better.
+It’s harder to travel that path alone, so it helps if we have the support and encouragement of others.

-Prevention can be learned.
-With awareness, education, and connection, we develop resilience to deal with life well—without substances.
+The good news is that prevention can be learned.
+With preparation, awareness, connection, education, and steps, we can develop resilience to deal with life well—without substances or addictive behaviors.
 And if we know someone in danger, we can help.
 That “someone” could be your friend, coworker, employee, spouse, or kid.
 Or it could be you.

 Together, we can move toward safety.
 We can turn addiction from a stigma into an opportunity.